How to set up ExpressVPN on Apple TV

 2. Install ExpressVPN on your router

-Installing a router VPN is a little bit more demanding than using the MediaStreaming method.
+Installing a router VPN is a little bit more demanding than using the MediaStreamer method.
 But there are several good reasons why it may be better for you.

 Firstly, your streaming data will be protected by encrypted VPN connections, securing your online privacy.
 Plus, all the devices navigating on your router Wi-Fi will benefit of the VPN service.
 In fact, there is no limit of devices that you can use simultaneously with a VPN router.
 Last but not least, you will have the option to choose from all the IP addresses made available worldwide by Express.